 Leaf painting is a great activity for both the classroom and recess, since it provides creative stimulation and can be worked into virtually any art-based lesson plan.

 Growing A Jeweled Rose has a great article describing the various ways you can take your students on a leaf-painting adventure this fall!

-Scavenger hunts can be an awesome activity for structured play, so that's why we love this Halloween-themed scavenger hunt for a fantastic fall-themed outdoor recess activity!
+Scavenger hunts can be an awesome set of fall outdoor games that incorporate structured play, so that's why we love this Halloween-themed scavenger hunt for a fantastic fall-themed outdoor recess activity!